-My roots are in Los Alamos, New Mexico, where I was raised by a Physical Chemist who worked with lasers at Los Alamos National Laboratory.
+My roots are in Los Alamos, New Mexico, where I was raised by a Physical Chemist who worked with lasers and radioactive isotopes at Los Alamos National Laboratory.
 Somehow, my maternal grandmother’s social work genes and my great grandfather’s interest in human behavior had a greater impact in me than the immediate hard sciences environment of Northern New Mexico and I ended up majoring in Psychology at Brigham Young University.
-I graduated from there with a Psychology degree with an English minor after a quick three and a half years of study.
+I graduated from that school with a Psychology degree with an English minor.

-I was originally hired here at Shippensburg University in the Fall of 2001 to help teach across the curriculum and specifically in the child welfare class.
+I was hired here at Shippensburg University in the Fall of 2001 to help teach the child welfare class.
 I still teach that class and still have a great interest in child welfare.
-I have also taught classes across the BSW and MSW curriculum here at Shippensburg, but primarily in the area of micro and mezzo practice.
-On campus, I am involved with different organizations like: Shippensburg Produce and Outreach, Phi Alpha Honor Society and the Pennsylvania Association of Undergraduate Social Work Educators.
+However, I teach classes across the BSW and MSW curriculum here at Shippensburg, but primarily in the areas of micro/mezzo practice, policy, and research.

 My family and I spent the Spring and Fall semesters of 2009 on sabbatical in South Africa at the University of Pretoria.
 As a consequence I am more interested lately in Social Development and International Social Work and take every opportunity to travel outside of the United States to connect with social workers all over the world.
 I am also always on the lookout for research ideas and opportunities that might lead to more international work and experiences.